balanced/balanced-api/resources/merchants.rst

 MERCHANTS
 =========

-In order to create a merchant (a provider of goods or services in a marketplace), you must pass identitfying information when creating an account.
-Upon verification, the account will acquire the ``merchant`` role, and will be able to have credits created against it.
+In order to create a seller (a provider of goods or services in a marketplace), you must pass identifying information when creating an account.
+Upon verification, the seller account will acquire the ``merchant`` role, and will be able to have credits created against it.

 .. _merchant-view: